codecrafters-io/build-your-own-redis/stage_descriptions/lists-03-lx4.md

 ### `RPUSH` with multiple elements

 The `RPUSH` command supports adding multiple elements to a list at once.
-This works whether you're creating a new list or appending elements to an existing one.

 ```bash
 # Creating a new list with multiple elements